 - 1. How serious or harmful the violations are to the public.
 The violations noted are serious and potentially harmful to the public.
-Household goods moving companies that fail to prepare records of duty status put their customers' belongings and the traveling public at risk.
-These violations present serious safety concerns. - 2.
+Household goods moving companies that: (1) fail to conduct criminal background checks on their employees, (2) use drivers that are not medically examined and certified, and (3) allow drivers to operate commercial motor vehicles after having been on duty 70 hours in eight consecutive days put their customers, their customers' belongings, and the traveling public at risk.
+These violations present significant safety concerns. - 2.
 Whether the violations were intentional.
 Considerations include: - Whether the Company ignored Commission staff's (Staff) previous technical assistance; and - Whether there is clear evidence through documentation or other means that shows the Company knew of and failed to correct the violation.

-On October 30, 2018, the Commission received the Company's application for household goods moving authority.
-In the application, Sara Rook, district manager of Iron Mountain, acknowledged the Company's responsibility to understand and comply with applicable safety laws and regulations.
+On November 16, 2017, the Commission received the Company's application for household goods moving authority.
+In the application, Jason Crossen, owner of Established Moving Seattle, acknowledged the Company's responsibility to understand and comply with applicable motor carrier safety regulations.

-On April 17, 2019, Allison Ramsey and Remko Van Kampen, representatives of Iron Mountain, attended household goods training provided by Staff and acknowledged receiving training pertaining to motor carrier safety regulations.
+On February 15, 2018, Jason Crossen attended household goods training provided by Staff and acknowledged receiving training pertaining to motor carrier safety regulations.
 The Company knew or should have known about these requirements.

 - 3. Whether the Company self-reported the violations.
-The Company did not self-report these violations. - 4.
+Established Moving Seattle did not self-report these violations. - 4.
 Whether the Company was cooperative and responsive.
-Iron Mountain was cooperative and responsive throughout the investigation. - 5.
+Established Moving Seattle was slow to provide requested documentation and was confrontational during the early stages of the safety investigation; however, the Company became cooperative and expressed a desire to come into compliance with applicable motor carrier safety regulations. - 5.
 Whether the Company promptly corrected the violations and remedied the impacts.
-Iron Mountain has not provided Staff with evidence that the violations have been corrected. - 6.
+The Company completed criminal background checks for Jorge Delgado Rangel, Juan Sanchez Valdez, Erick Alvarez, Alberto Rico Almaguer, and Brian Contreras.
+The Company has not provided Staff with evidence that it corrected the other violations. - 6.
 The number of violations.
+Staff identified 17 violation types with a total of 407 individual occurrences during the routine safety investigation of Established Moving Seattle.
+Of those violations, Staff identified three violation types with a total of 372 individual occurrences that warrant penalties in accordance with the Commission's Enforcement Policy.

-Staff identified three violation types with a total of 97 individual occurrences. - 7.
-The number of customers affected.
-Iron Mountain employs eight drivers, operates three commercial motor vehicles, and reported 34,452 miles traveled in 2019.
-These safety violations present a public safety risk. - 8.
+- 7. The number of customers affected.
+Established Moving Seattle reported traveling 280,000 miles in 2020.
+These safety violations presented a public safety risk. - 8.
 The likelihood of recurrence.
 Staff provided technical assistance with specific remedies to help the Company assess how well its safety management controls support safe operations and how to begin improving its safety performance.
-The Company was cooperative with Staff and expressed a desire to come into compliance.
-In light of these factors, Staff believes that the likelihood of recurrence is low. - 9.
+Established Moving Seattle was cooperative during the safety investigation and expressed a desire to come into compliance with applicable safety regulations.
+In light of these factors, Staff believes the likelihood of recurrence is low. - 9.
 The Company's past performance regarding compliance, violations, and penalties.
 This is the Company's first routine safety investigation.
-Iron Mountain has no history of violations or penalties. - 10.
+Established Moving Seattle has no history of violations or penalties with the Commission. - 10.
 The Company's existing compliance program.
-Carlos Herrera and John Andrijeski, operations supervisors for Iron Mountain, are responsible for the Company's safety compliance program. - 11.
+Jason Crossen is responsible for the Company's safety compliance program. - 11.
 The size of the Company.
-Iron Mountain currently operates three commercial motor vehicles and employs eight drivers.
-The Company reported \$638,782 in gross revenue for 2019.
+Established Moving Seattle operates six commercial motor vehicles and employs nine drivers.
+The Company reported \$2,680,911 in gross revenue for 2020.